 You’ll want to give them some light, however.
 If it’s in an office, that can mean the overhead lights that stay on all day.
 I have had great luck with snake plants in a cubical environment.
 You can also consider adding a grow light—or simply keeping a nearby light source on for a few hours.

-Know that your plant will definitely grow much slower, though.
+Know that your plant will grow much slower, though.
 I also recommend keeping an eye on it for signs of stress.
 If the environment gets little to no light—artificial or otherwise—the plant will eventually die.

 How often should I water a snake plant?

-Watering is a critical thing to cover.
 Many plants are picky about a handful of things, but the only thing snake plants are truly picky about is water.
 They are exceptionally drought tolerant plants.

 I generally water mine once every 10-14 days in the spring and summer—even less in the fall and winter.
 However, keep in mind that care conditions in your environment might necessitate more or less frequent watering.

-In general, I recommend waiting until the soil has dried out completely before watering the plant again.
+I recommend waiting until the soil has dried out completely before watering the plant again.
 This may seem like neglect, but the rhizomes and leaves are thick and able to store water to get through periods of drought.
 So, snake plants do quite well with a bit of neglect.

 If you do not wait until the soil has dried out enough, you run the risk of overwatering.
 Overwatering can quickly lead to root rot, which is one of only a few ways a newbie can kill a snake plant 🙂 If you’re unsure about whether or not the plant needs water and it looks otherwise healthy, give it a bit more time.

-Snake plants like dry soil, with a caveat.
 I recommend deeply watering your plant when you do water it.
 Deep watering means to thoroughly soak the plant’s soil until water is running out of the pot’s drainage holes.
+This deep soak helps to mimic the water snake plants get in their native environment—a period of drought followed by a deep, soaking rain.

 How do I know if my snake plant needs water?